digitalocean/droplet-agent/CONTRIBUTING.md

 # Contributing

-Anyone is welcome to contribute to DoTTY Agent.
+Anyone is welcome to contribute to Droplet Agent.

 Before doing so, it is recommended that you open a new [Issue](https://github.com/digitalocean/dotty-agent/issues) describing the change you intend to implement, to receive some feedback and validation on it.
 However, you're also